-(PAT), is often defined only as the "semantically unmarked" deep case, but since the others are relatively clearly identifiable, this is not a problem either.
-According to the unaccusative hypothesis used in modern syntax, the argument of an intransitive verbs can also be patient (e.g. fall, melt).
+pothesis used in modern syntax, the argument of an intransitive verbs can also be patient (e.g. fall, melt).

 Komlósy (1982) gives a good summary of how the agent and patient of intransitive and transitive verbs are classified by surface cases in different languages.
 Komlósy reviews a number of ergative (or active and subject-marking) languages in terms of the case of the arguments of different single-argument verbs.
-Table 41 shows where the different languages draw the line between the two cases on a scale of activity.
+Table 11 shows where the different languages draw the line between the two cases on a scale of activity.
 These data suggest that in a language-independent case system we need to make finer differences than the binary AGT vs PAT partition.
 It is a question of whether this would really improve the performance of our systems in these languages.
 Such experiments would exceed the bounds of the present thesis, so we'll stick with the simpler case set.

 With agent and patient, we essentially follow the generative semantic tradition.
 We deviate more from the history by using the dative (DAT).
 The name is taken from the oldest terminology of generative semantics (Heringer 1967; Fillmore 1968).
 Fillmore himself later separated the dative into experiencers, objects (Object), and goals (Goal).
 We basically use the dative only for verbs with at least three surface arguments, in other cases only based on their similarity to the former.
-As for their meaning, some of the three-argument verbs are the special cases of say, very reminiscent of Schank's (see Section 2.1.3) mental transmission MTRANS: (admit, allow, command, declare, emphasize, explain, express, forbid, grateful, say, swear, teach, thank).
-Another group is related to give, i.e. Schank's physical transmission PTRANS: (bestow, have, help, lend, let, make offering, offer, owe, owing to, pass, pay, present, sell, show).
-We note that though the predicative complement of verbs like appear, regard, and seem, are marked dative in Hungarian, they are not dative: in a division finer than ours (Chafe 1970), complement would be a case on its own, which we classify as PAT.
+As for their meaning, some of the three-argument verbs are the special cases of say, very reminiscent of Schank's (see Section 2.2.3) mental transmission MTRANS: admit, allow, command, declare, emphasize, explain, express, forbid, grateful, say, swear, teach, thank.
+Another group is related to give, i.e. Schank's physical transmission PTRANS: bestow, have, help, lend, let, make offering, offer, owe, owing to, pass, pay, present, sell, show.
+Recall that we do not handle predicative arguments of verbs like appear, regard, and seem.
+They are marked dative in Hungarian, but in a division finer than ours (Chafe 1970), Complement would be a case on its own.
+ToDo Novák: "vmi vmilyennek látszik/tűnik" szerkezetben a datívuszos predikatív vonzatot PAT szerepűnek tekintené, de akkor mi lenne az alany szerepe (mélyesete)?
 There are some further words in the defining vocabulary with dative marked arguments in Hungarian (nehéz 'difficult; heavy', y tetszik x-dat 'x likes y') or German (ähneln 'resemble', beitreten 'join', gleichen 'equal'), but these are too sporadic to draw any generalization, so we treat them as exceptional.

-There are as many as three locative cases in 41ang, T0 and FROM corresponding to the Fillmore Goal (Goal) and Source (Source), and the essive AT.
-We have gone as far as possible in abstraction: if an argument in many languages gets a surface case that is also used to express the goal of movement (specific inflectional suffixes in Hungarian, and prepositions in English), then we consider it a goal.
+There are as many as three locative cases in 41ang, TO and FROM corresponding to the Fillmore Goal (Goal) and Source (Source), and the essive AT.
+In Section 2.2.6, we reviewed Hayes (1979), in whose approach "to really capture the notion of 'above', you probably have to go into analogies to do with e.g. interpersonal status: Judge's seats are raised; Heaven is high, Hell is low; to express submission, lower yourself, etc." 41ang has gone as far as possible in abstraction: if an argument in many languages gets a surface case that is also used to express the goal of movement (specific inflectional suffixes in Hungarian, and prepositions in English), then we consider it a goal.
 We mean able, accustom, add, addition, available, belong, gentle (hu:gyengéd, la:mollis, pl:delikatny), include, invite, join, law, listen, load, mix, necessary, need, occasion, put, ready, remind, sensitive, similar, skill, tendency.
 The other two locative cases are the source (accept, borrow, buy, cut off, date, derive, of, profit, remove, rent, rubber, separate, subtract, take) and the essive space (situated, stay).